 Adults are 3.4 to 4.3 millimetres long, dark brown and covered with erect, red-brown hairs.
-They emerge in late May or June.
-The life cycle normally requires two years, but given the right climatic conditions, it could be completed in one year.

 The extent of an infestation is difficult to determine as a result of overlapping life cycles, a lack of telltale pitch tubes, and the fact that the majority of the attacks occur above two metres on the bole.
 Newly attacked trees show pitch streaming along the bole, and a mixture of boring dust and frass in bark fissures and at the base of the tree.

 Normally, less than 5% of a stand is attacked in a single season, with the damage usually scattered throughout the stand.

 The adult carries a lesion-causing fungus, Ceratocystis dryocoetidis, which is responsible for an estimated 65% of the mortality associated with western balsam bark beetles.
 The lesions caused by the fungus may girdle and kill a tree, or make the tree susceptible to further beetle attacks.